 The single case in 2022 (February) was imported from outwith the UK.
+No further transmission occurred in Scotland, highlighting the success of the MMR vaccination programme and the importance of maintaining high vaccine uptake in Scotland.

 Of the 18 laboratory-confirmed cases of measles reported in 2019:

-- one case was acquired elsewhere within the UK, outwith Scotland, from which two further Scottish cases were identified. - seven cases were imported from outwith the UK, and resulted in two import-related cases in Scotland, - six laboratory-confirmed cases of measles in Scotland were of unknown origin, four of which typing was available for.
+- one case was acquired elsewhere within the UK, outwith Scotland, from which two further Scottish cases were identified, - seven cases were imported from outwith the UK, and resulted in two import-related cases in Scotland, - six laboratory-confirmed cases of measles in Scotland were of unknown origin, four of which typing was available for.
 The type identified (D8) indicated that these cases were strains identified elsewhere in the UK and Europe, which demonstrates transmission within the UK and across the continent prior to the COVID-19 pandemic.